-It is that time of year for all of us to make those new year’s resolutions that will be forgotten by the end of January.
+It is that time of year for all of us to make those New Year’s resolutions that will be forgotten by the end of January.
 Then we beat ourselves up for a week or two that we didn’t stick with it and moved on with our lives until December 26th.
 We start reflecting and looking back on our last year wondering where we went wrong.
 What could we have done better?
 It is always great to do self-reflection.
 But we start going down this rabbit hole of completely destroying ourselves.
+These are the Only New Year’s Resolutions You Need To Make This Year.

 Instead of saying I will lose 60 pounds, maybe I should have started off with 10.
 What if I did this, what if I did that… What if, what if, what if… To quote Chester Bennington from Linkin Park (R.I.P)… In the end, it doesn’t even matter.